MRaflyH/TA-STI/DECISIONS.md

 prediction target, making it an observation of the outcome rather than a predictor of the conditions.

+The seasonal argument against `month_of_year` and `day_of_year` is now measured rather than assumed: subtropis strikes by calendar month average 209 597 in July against 2 704 in January, a factor of ~78, peaking in JJA;
+tropis peaks in the wet season.
+The two cycles are close to antiphase, so a model trained on one domain learns a month-to-activity mapping that is wrong in the other.

 `build.py` already emits all seven columns, so this is a `features.py` edit with no rebuild.
 Blocked on the literature step.